nipungoyal5165/Plant-Disease-Prediction-using-ConvNets/README.md

 4. View Disease Details:
 - If a disease is detected, click the Details button to learn more about the disease, including its description, prevention methods, and plant information.

+## File Structure
+plant-disease-detection/
+├── app.py                  # Main application script
+├── plant_disease_detector.keras  # Trained model file
+├── class_indices.json      # Mapping of class indices to disease names
+├── disease_info.json       # Detailed disease information
+├── templates/              # HTML templates for the Flask app
+│   ├── index.html          # Homepage template
+│   ├── details.html        # Disease details page template
+├── uploads/                # Directory for uploaded images
+├── static/                 # Directory for static files (e.g., CSS, JS)
+├── requirements.txt        # Python dependencies
+└── README.md               # Project documentation

+## Troubleshooting
+- Module Not Found: If you encounter ModuleNotFoundError, ensure all required libraries are installed using pip install -r requirements.txt.
+- File Upload Issues: Verify that the uploads/ directory exists and has write permissions.
+- Model File Not Found: Confirm that plant_disease_detector.keras is in the root directory.
+- Flask App Not Running: Ensure you have activated the virtual environment (if applicable) and that the correct Python version is being used.

+## Future Enhancements
+- Adding features to highlight disease spots on the leaf image.
+- Expanding the model to include additional plant species and diseases.
+- Improving the user interface for a better user experience.

+> [!TIP]
+> Feel free to contribute to this project by forking the repository and submitting pull requests!